 It is helpful in determining if a substantial change in circumstances exists if the final Decree of Dissolution of Marriage sets for all of the reasons justifying the spouse’s eligibility for the award, as well as the justifications for both the amount and duration of the award.

 Unfortunately, we have seen far too many attorneys who just state the amount and duration of the award in their settlement agreements; thereby making it harder to convince a court of changed circumstances when the initial basis for the award is not clearly and expressly stated in the Decree.

 The result becomes a proverbial “trial within a trial”.
 Specifically, evidence in such situation should be presented on the facts demonstrated at the time of settlement or trial and then the new circumstances need to be proven to establish the change in circumstances since the date of that prior settlement or trial.

 Frequently, the change in circumstances is a change in income of either former spouse or the spouse receiving spousal maintenance chooses to share a home with a new love interest or fiancé.
 We invite you to read our in-depth article entitled “Living Together and Spousal Maintenance” regarding the effect on alimony in Arizona when the spouse moves in with someone else and, therefore, reduces their living expenses.

 Contact Our Scottsdale Arizona Spousal Maintenance Attorneys

-Contact us today at (480) 305-8300 to schedule your consultation with one of our Scottsdale Arizona spousal maintenance attorneys regarding Arizona spousal maintenance issues or any other Arizona family law matter.
+Contact us today at (480) 305-8300 to schedule your consultation with one of our Scottsdale Arizona alimony and spousal maintenance attorneys regarding Arizona spousal maintenance issues or any other Arizona family law matter.